These Are The People Struggling The Most To Pay Back Student Loans

 Students who receive a Pell Grant — that's the program that provides free money for low-income students — are also more likely to default.

-Dynarski explains it this way: If you are a low-income student, and you take out loans in addition to Pell Grants, but then drop out and don't earn a degree, then you probably aren't getting a wage bump to help you pay back those loans.
+Dynarski explains it this way: If you are a low-income student and you take out loans in addition to Pell Grants, but then drop out and don't earn a degree, then you probably aren't getting a wage bump to help you pay back those loans.

-"If you look at the likelihood that someone is going to default, it actually drops as debt goes up," says Dynarski.
-"That sounds completely counter-intuitive, but that's because the missing piece here is earnings.
+"If you look at the likelihood that someone is going to default, it actually drops as debt goes up," Dynarski says.
+"That sounds completely counterintuitive, but that's because the missing piece here is earnings.
 You can't pay off a debt if you don't have any money."

 People who went to for-profit colleges